hpcaitech/Open-Sora/eval/README.md

 ## VBench-i2v

 [VBench-i2v](https://github.com/Vchitect/VBench/tree/master/vbench2_beta_i2v) is a benchmark for short image to video generation (beta version).
-Similarly, install the VBench package following our [installation](../docs/installation.md)'s sections of "Evaluation Dependencies".
-Then, run the following commands to evaluate the generated samples.

 ```bash
 # Step 1: generate the relevant videos